 The price includes

-- Return transfers from Kilimanjaro International Airport to your hotel
+- Return transfers from Kilimanjaro international airport to your hotel in Arusha.

-- Return transfers from the hotel to the park gate
+- Return transfers from the hotel to the Kilimanjaro National Park gate.

-- Entrance, accomodation and rescue fees in Kilimanjaro Park
+- Entrance, accomodation and rescue fees in Kilimanjaro National Park.

 The price does not include